 Garuda Panchami pooja is dedicated to Sri Garudalwar, also known as “Periya Thiruvadi”.
 This pooja is usually performed by women and benefits their children.
 Garudalwar is propitiated by women who wish to give birth to bold, brave and sharp-minded children like Garudan.
 Newly wed couples perform this pooja for a happy married life.
 By performing this pooja, it is also believed that suffering due to Naga Dosham will be alleiviated.

-Aadi Krithigai is celebrated on the Krithikai star day during the month of Aadi, a spiritual month for special God based activities.
+Aadi Krithigai is celebrated on the Krithigai star day during the month of Aadi.
+It is a spiritual month for special God based activities.
 It is of human origin to survive with relationship and financial problems at the least.
-Muruga is the promising primordial […]
+Muruga is the […]

 Pongal is the harvest festival celebrated by the people of Tamilnadu in mid January.
 They reap the crops and offer it to Sun God.
 It is also called as thanks giving festival.
 ‘Pongal’ comes from the word ‘ponga’ which literally means ‘boil’ […]

 The word Navarathri means nine nights.
 We celebrate Navarathri five times during the year- Vasantha navarathri, Ashad navarathri, Sharadh navarathri, Paush navarathri and Magha navarathri.
 Sharadh navarathri is the most important navarathri and is called as the Maha navarathri.
 It is celebrated […]

 Vinayagar Chathurthi is celebrated to honour Lord Ganesha.
 He has different names like Ganesha, Pillayar, Vinayagar, Moshika vaahanar.
 He is the God who removes obstacles.
 Whenever we start some new ventures in life, first we offer prayers to Pillayar.
 A coconut is broken […]